List of awards and nominations received by Ralph Fiennes

-Ralph Fiennes is an English actor.
-He is known for his intense and versatile roles on stage and screen.
-Over his career he has received numerous accolades including a BAFTA Award, a Critics' Choice Movie Award, a Screen Actors Guild Award and a Tony Award as well nominations for three Academy Awards, a Primetime Emmy Award, and seven Golden Globe Awards.
+Ralph Fiennes is an English actor and director.
+Known for his intense and versatile roles on stage and screen, he has received numerous accolades including a BAFTA Award, a Critics' Choice Movie Award, an Actor Award and a Tony Award as well nominations for three Academy Awards, a Primetime Emmy Award, and seven Golden Globe Awards.

 Fiennes made his film debut playing Heathcliff in Emily Brontë's Wuthering Heights (1992).
-The following year, Fiennes received widespread acclaim for his portrayal of sadistic Nazi officer Amon Göth in the Steven Spielberg directed Holocaust drama Schindler's List (1993) for which he earned the BAFTA Award for Best Actor in a Supporting Role as well as nominations for the Academy Award and the Golden Globe Award.
-For playing László Almásy in Anthony Minghella's romantic war drama The English Patient (1996), he received a nomination for the Academy Award for Best Actor as well as for the BAFTA Award, the Golden Globe Award, and the Screen Actors Guild Award.
+The following year, Fiennes received widespread acclaim for his portrayal of sadistic Nazi officer Amon Göth in the Steven Spielberg-directed Holocaust drama Schindler's List (1993) for which he earned the BAFTA Award for Best Actor in a Supporting Role as well as nominations for the Academy Award and the Golden Globe Award.
+For playing László Almásy in Anthony Minghella's romantic war drama The English Patient (1996), he received Best Lead Actor nominations for the Academy Award, Actor Award, BAFTA Award, and the Golden Globe Award.
 He played the romantic lead in the Neil Jordan romantic dramaThe End of the Affair (1999), and a British diplomat attempting to solve the murder of his wife in the Fernando Meirelles thriller The Constant Gardener (2005) earning nominations for the BAFTA Award for Best Actor in a Leading Role for both.

 Fiennes made his directorial debut with Coriolanus (2011) earning a nomination for the Outstanding Debut by a British Writer, Director or Producer.
 He played William Cavendish in the period drama The Duchess (2008) earning a Golden Globe Award for Best Supporting Actor – Motion Picture nomination.
 Fiennes took a rare comedic role as an refined and flirty concierge in the Wes Anderson comedy The Grand Budapest Hotel (2014) earning nominations for the BAFTA Award, the Critics' Choice Movie Award, and the Golden Globe Award for Best Actor.
 He played a sinister Chef in the dark comedy The Menu (2022) receiving a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.
-He played a cardinal undergoing a crisis of faith in the drama Conclave (2024) earning nominations for the Academy Award, the BAFTA Award, the Critics' Choice Movie Award, the Golden Globe Award, and the Screen Actors Guild Award for Best Actor.
+He played a cardinal undergoing a crisis of faith in the drama Conclave (2024) earning nominations for the Academy Award, the BAFTA Award, the Critics' Choice Movie Award, the Golden Globe Award, and the Actor Award for Best Actor.

-On television, Fiennes portrayed an Irish butler Bernard Lafferty in the HBO television movie Bernard and Doris (2006) for which he was nominated for the Primetime Emmy Award, the Golden Globe Award, and the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Television Movie.
+On television, Fiennes portrayed an Irish butler Bernard Lafferty in the HBO television movie Bernard and Doris (2006) for which he was nominated for the Primetime Emmy Award, the Golden Globe Award, and the Actor Award.
 On stage, he received the Tony Award for Best Leading Actor in a Play for playing the title role in a revival of the William Shakespeare tragedy Hamlet (1995).
 He was further Tony-nominated for playing a faith healer in the Brian Friel play Faith Healer (2006).
 Fiennes is an Honorary Associate of London Film School and received the Richard Harris Award in 2011, and the Stanislavsky Award in 2019.